Tuesday, April 30, 2019

 conscious) subversion of just plain wishful

-thinking, allow me a moment where-
+thinking, allow me a moment where

-in honesty might be appropriate
+honesty might be the appropriate response.

-and submit for our consideration that
+I submit for our consideration that spend-

-this bedeviled, beguiling and beautiful
+ing precious time on this bedeviled, beguiling

-eliminate no small percentage of our youth.
+a means to eliminate no small percentage

-to make their stiff-walking appearance.
+has yet to make its stiff-walking appearance.

 However.
 Good people.
 We are sprinting